atomaszewicz/Bond/RStudio/Analysis.md

 #Then add a 'Profit' column for later
 bom$Glb.Profit<-with(bom,Glb.Adj-Bdg.Adj)
 ```
 We use Glb. for global gross, Dom for domestic gross, Prft for profit (i.e. gross - budget) and Bdgt for Budget.
-From here on out, everything will be in values adjusted for inflation to May 2017, unless stated otherwise.
+From here on out, unless stated otherwise, everything will be in values adjusted for inflation to May 2017.
 Let's look at the sums and means in table form:

 |Figure|Sum|Mean|
 |---|---|---|